-DS 3 Crossback E-TENSE interior & comfort
+DS 3 Crossback E-TENSE interior, dashboard & comfort

 Go for the top-spec DS 3 Crossback E-TENSE Ultra Prestige and you’ll benefit from some of the most comfortable seats in any modern production car